romshark/templier/README.md

 Templiér acts as a file watcher, proxy server and process manager.
 Once Templiér is started, it begins watching files in the `app.dir-src-root` directory.
-On start and on file change, it automatically builds your application server executable assuming that the main package is specified by the `app.dir-cmd` directory.
+On start and on file change, it automatically builds your application server executable saving it in the OS' temp directory (cleaned up latest before exiting) assuming that the main package is specified by the `app.dir-cmd` directory.
 Any custom Go compiler CLI arguments can be specified by `app.go-flags`.
 Once built, the application server executable is launched with `app.flags` CLI parameters and the working directory set to `app.dir-work`.
 When necessary, the application server process is shut down gracefully, rebuilt, linted and restarted.

 Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process that it launched injecting Templiér